iralog/Devacademy_Movie_Madness/README.md

 Welcome: I hope you enjoy our wesbite !

-This project was completed by Danasawin / Danillo / Selina / Irina
+This project was completed by Danasawin / Danillo / Selina / Irina / Luidmila

 Below are SCRUM documentations: